untra/untra.github.io/_posts/2015-12-28-psychometrics.md

 As we get up closer to 30 and 31, there will be more ways to take the test and answer it in a way that will give us that score.
 The result is most participants will land in the center if you take a random enough sample.
 And as we aim to score higher, with 58, 59, and 60 scores, we wind up with less ways of taking the test to give us that score.

 I think personality tests and psychometrics are pseudoscience.
-But the Social Styles test is more than (less than?) just pseudoscience; it is pseudoscience that tells us nothing interesting about us.
+But the Social Styles test has a bell curve baked into it.
+Trying to analyze large-scale results of this test requires fighting a skew that puts most candidates towards a central score.
+If the tests participants answered randomly, the results would be exactly the same.
+Bad mathematics were baked into this test.

 What makes the Social Styles test interesting is the quadrants people land in, labeling them as *Driving, Amiable, Analytical or Expressive*.
-The bell curve is baked into the test, and as a result most people are inclined to score in the center of the plot.
-That tells us nothing interesting.
+Because a bell curve is baked into the test, the results of the test are skewed.
+When you try to show a scatterplot of peoples scores, it will come up meaningless.